telerik/winforms-docs/ribbonbar/backstage-view/overview.md

 slug: winforms/ribbonbar/overview
 tags: overview
 published: True
-position: 3
+position: 0
 ---

-# RibbonBar Overview
+# BackStage View

 ##

 Backstage View is the Office 2010 replacement of the Application Menu.
 It is a menu that covers the whole window area and contains buttons and tabs.
 Each tab have a content area, which can be populated with any type of Controls.
 To enable the Backstage View in RadRibbonBar change the __ApplicationMenuStyle__ property to *BackstageView*.

-        #_[C#] Enabling Backstage view_
+#### Enabling Backstage view

 {{source=..\SamplesCS\RibbonBar\BackstageView\RibbonBackstageView.cs region=ApplicationMenuStyle}}
 {{source=..\SamplesVB\RibbonBar\BackstageView\RibbonBackstageView.vb region=ApplicationMenuStyle}}